rrbanda/convert2ansible/README.md

 ⚠️ Disclaimer

-   Convert to Ansible is an experimental project created for experiment with the tech stack .
+   Convert to Ansible is an fun project created for experimenting with the tech stack and evaluating the responses .
    It is not officially supported by any enterprise.

 ---